 1. Access savings and grants.

-- The Reform Movement Marketplace: We've recently announced an early release of this platform, which offers discounted licenses for livestreaming, virtual meetings, and other vital services to URJ member congregations.
+- The Reform Movement Marketplace: We've recently launched this platform, which offers discounted personal protective equipment (PPE); licenses for livestreaming and virtual meetings; and other vital services to URJ member congregations.

 - Receive assistance when applying for a Federal grant to cover congregational salaries: The Small Business Administration is making $30 billion in loans available to small businesses, including synagogues.
 These loans cover salaries – including benefits, paid leave, severance, and more – up to $100,000 per employee, with a maximum loan amount of $10 million.
 In most cases, they can turn from loans to grants.
 The loans are offered on a “first-come, first-serve” basis, so you need to act immediately.
 The URJ has trained volunteers to help Reform congregations navigate the application process.

 - [Webinar] The Payroll Protection Program and Your Congregation: We are partnering with the Jewish Federations of North America (JFNA) to offer this upcoming webinar (date and link TBD).
 Experts from the JFNA will discuss the unique questions synagogues have about the new guidance issued by the Small Business Administration regarding the Payroll Protection Program loan forgiveness application.

 2. Navigate financial decisions.

 - [Webinar] Making Difficult Employment Decisions Within a Sacred Partnership: The Reform Pay Equity Initiative, URJ, WRJ, WRN, and NATA recently partnered to share the best practices and concrete tools needed to make equitable decisions regarding employment matters such as salary cuts, layoffs, and furloughs during these challenging times.
 This training is for both professional and lay leaders who are involved in making, or impacted by, these decisions.